dannymcq2/12manageplanner/README.md

 Creating Tables with JSON in PostgreSQL

 PostgreSQL supports JSON data types natively.
 You can create tables with JSON columns and use various functions to work with JSON data.
-For example
-CREATE TABLE users (
-    id SERIAL PRIMARY KEY,
-    data JSONB
-);

-INSERT INTO users (data) VALUES ('{"name": "John", "age": 30}');

-Package JSON

-Creating the Table

-First, create a table with a JSONB column:

-CREATE TABLE users (
-    id SERIAL PRIMARY KEY,
-    data JSONB
-);

-Inserting JSON Data

-Insert JSON data into the users table:

-INSERT INTO users (data) VALUES ('{"name": "John", "age": 30}');

-Querying JSON Data

-You can query the JSON data using PostgreSQL’s JSON functions and operators.
-For example, to extract the name from the JSON data:

-SELECT data->>'name' AS name FROM users WHERE data->>'age' = '30';

-This command retrieves the name field from the JSON data for users where the age is 30.
+.

 Here is the `package.json` configuration for this project: